-There are a bunch of Stone Talus variants around the world, some being more difficult than the others.
-Some of them have the ore deposit (the area you hit the Talus to damage them) located on harder to reach sections of rock.
+There are a bunch of Stone Talus variants around the world, some being more difficult than others.
+Some of them have the ore deposit (the area you hit the Talus to damage them) located on harder-to-reach sections of rock.

 Despite the different varieties, all the stone variants are very easy to beat.
 I like to use bomb arrows paired with a heavy weapon like a Boulder Breaker for some massive damage.
 You can also sometimes blow up their arms, which will leave them vulnerable until they grab a new one.

 If you’re having trouble hitting an ore deposit located on his back, it’s easiest to use bullet-time, either from Revali’s Gale or by jumping from a higher elevation.
 Beating any Talus variant will also give you some gems, which give you a bunch of Rupees.